Red Light Therapy for Concussion - A Promising Approach

 Finding the Right Dosage: Frequency, Session Length, and Distance

-When you purchase a suitable red light therapy device from RLT Home, you need to follow some instructions, as overuse and incorrect use can lead to problems.
-For a nervous or concussion situation, it is necessary to follow a regular routine, usually 3 to 5 times a week.
+When you purchase a suitable red light therapy device, you need to follow the instructions in our official usage guide.
+For a concussion, a regular routine of 3 to 5 times a week is necessary.
 The session time is usually 10 to 20 minutes.
-The distance of the device from your head also has an effect; holding it 6 to 12 inches away allows the light to penetrate sufficiently without causing discomfort.
-Starting slowly and adjusting as needed, based on how you feel, is the best way to determine what works best for you in a safe manner.
+The distance of the device from your head should be 6 to 12 inches to allow the light to penetrate sufficiently without causing discomfort.
+Starting slowly and adjusting as needed is the best way to determine what works for you.

 Conclusion: The Role of Red Light Therapy in Concussion Management